Skip to main content

 • Learn how data flows between steps of an integration.

-• Send the data conditionally to the log.
+• Send the data to another third-party.

 Integration Overview